casangi/casadocs/docs/tasks/task_gencal.rst

-      requantizer voltage gains (Tsys is set to 1.0 to avoid weight adjustments). 'swp/rq' yields the ordinary switched power voltage gains divided by the requantizer voltage gain (Tsys is calculated normally). 'swpwts' yields only Tsys as Pdif/2 to correct the weights without converting to a temperature scale (gain is set to 1.0 to avoid adjustments).
+      requantizer voltage gains (Tsys is set to 1.0 to avoid weight adjustments). 'swp/rq' yields the ordinary switched power voltage gains divided by the requantizer voltage gain (Tsys is calculated normally). 'swpwts' yields only Tsys as Pdif/2 for correcting the weights without converting to a temperature scale (the gain is set to 1.0 to avoid adjustments).
       The 'rq' and 'swp/rq' modes are are mainly intended for testing and evaluating the VLA switched power systems.